sabyrzhan/ios-13-swift-5-complete-bootcamp/README.md

    - Migrated from CoreData to RealmSwift
    - Integrated SwipeTableViewCell and used inheritence
    - Imporeved design using Chameleon library
-* Chapter 19: Stopped at video 1
+* Chapter 19: Didnt pass it.
+Need Apple Developer Account.
+* Chapter 21: Created "Hotdog or Not hotdog" app with CoreML

 ## iOS libraries
 * RealmSwift - DB ORM